Courmayeur Italy

 Courmayeur ski area is located on the Italian side of Mont Blanc, just through the Mont Blanc Tunnel from Chamonix France, in the spectacular Aosta Valley of Italy.

-Courmayeur is considered one of Europe’s great Alpine resorts, set in the impressively scenic upper end of north-west Italy’s historic Aosta Valley, with a charming car-free old village full of alpine character.
-The ski town is honestly quite ritzy with Montcler, Prada, Valentino, Colmar, Gucci and Versace boutique stores, and the 5-star Golf Hotel Courmayeur, along with upscale dining, to casual cozy pizzerias, along pedestrian zoned Via Roma.
+Courmayeur is considered one of Europe’s great Alpine resorts, set in the impressively scenic upper end of north-west Italy’s historic Aosta Valley, with a charming car-free old village pedestrian center full of alpine character.
+The ski town is honestly quite ritzy with Moncler, Prada, Valentino, Colmar, Gucci and Versace boutique stores, and the 5-star Golf Hotel Courmayeur, along with upscale dining, to casual cozy pizzerias, along pedestrian zoned Via Roma.

-Courmayeur is a funky big mountain which has evolved into a modern ski resort since 1908, with several aspects, and a mix of lifts – gondolas, quads and six packs.
+Courmayeur is a funky big mountain which has evolved over the decades into a modern ski resort since 1908, with several aspects, and a mix of lifts – gondolas, quads and six packs.
 You are skiing in the shadows of mighty Mont Blanc, the highest summit in the Alps, so the scenery is spectacular.

-Courmayer’s more north-west facing Val Veny ski slopes have more interesting character, narrower trails amid forest that are a bit steeper and offer spectacular views of Monte Bianco (Mont Blanc) and its glacier fields.
+Courmayer’s more north-west facing Val Veny ski slopes have more character, narrower trails amid forest that are a bit steeper and offer spectacular views of Monte Bianco (Mont Blanc) and its glacier fields.
 Zerotta and Pre De Pascal slopes are worth exploring in this area, which feels very traditional, old school even.

 Courmayeur’s Skyway is a must one day.
-You can ski to Pre de Pascal, leave your skis, download the Val Veny tram and walk to the Sky Way.
-Buy your round-trip ticket in advance (inlcuded in a 3-day lift ticket), our tip is not to buy the Priority Pass or Lunch package.
+You can ski to Pre de Pascal, leave your skis, download the Val Veny tram and walk to the Mont Blanc Skyway.
+Buy your round-trip ticket in advance (included in a 3-day Aosta lift ticket), our tip… do NOT purchase the Priority Pass or the “Lunch package” its not necessary.

-The amazing Skyway (opened in 2015 at a cost of $110 million!) ascends to the mid-station Pavilion, where you should explore the cinema and the Cave of Wines, then get ont eh the next Skyway up to the summit 3486-meter Punta Helbronner.
-Here you have sensational views of Mont Blanc up-close-and-personal, views of the Aiguille de Midi on the Chamonix side, and access to some serious big-mountain off-piste terrain, including the famous Vallée Blanche descent to Chamonix, or down to mid station under the Skyway.
-While you can dine at the Helbronner summit, we found the mid-station Pavilion was preferable, better food and views, go to the prettier Mountain Bar for a sandwich and drink, instead of the upstairs pre-paid prix fixe buffet.
-Explore the Caves Mont Blanc before descending the Skyway – here thousands of bottles of local Aosta wine are stored at high elevation!
+The amazing Mont Blanc Skyway (which opened in 2015 at a cost of $110 million) ascends to a mid-station Pavilion, where you should explore the cinema and the Mont Blanc Cave of Wines, then get on the next Skyway up to the summit 3486-meter Punta Helbronner.
+Here you have sensational views of Mont Blanc up-close-and-personal, views of the Aiguille de Midi on the Chamonix side, and access to some serious big-mountain off-piste terrain, including the famous Vallée Blanche descent to Chamonix, or down to mid station skiing off-piste under the Skyway.

 Courmayeur Ski Resort Ski Stats: